Mathematics (MATH)

 MATH 275.
 Seminar in Mathematics.
 1-4.

 Seminars are provided to allow and encourage students and faculty members to pursue topics of mutual interest beyond the scope of regular classes.
 Seminars may be arranged as extensions of existing courses, as special topics courses, as undergraduate research projects or as honors projects.
-Students must prearrange seminars with faculty members on or before classes begin; no student may register for a seminar without prior departmental approval.
+Students must prearrange seminars with faculty members before classes begin; no student may register for a seminar without prior departmental approval.
 Seminars carry from one to four credits and may be repeated for credit with permission of the department.
 Lower- and upper-level seminars in selected topics.

 Prerequisite: permission of the department.